 Upcoming Programs by Susan Piver

+This program has been cancelled.
 Practice meditation to recover a sense of balance, cultivate fearlessness, sharpen your mind, and soften your heart.
-This 5-day retreat is a gathering for the Open Heart Project, a 20,000 member online meditation community, and anyone who is committed to living with a clear mind and an open heart in order to bring more sanity, […]
+This 4-day retreat is a gathering for the Open Heart Project, a 20,000 member online meditation community, AND anyone who is committed to living with a clear mind and an open heart in […]

 What do writers want more than anything in the world?
 Time to write.
 Yet even if such precious time could be found, it’s not always easy to settle into the writing groove.
 Meditation can help synchronize mind and body in a way that truly supports the creative process.
 In addition to plenty of personal writing […]